 Pay it forward: Financial wellness for employees

 Are your employees experiencing financial stress?
 With money still a taboo topic for many, the people who work for you may be suffering in silence, bringing unspoken financial stress to their jobs.
 A survey by the American Psychological Association in 2020 found that nearly 2 out of 3 adults say money is now a “significant source of stress.”1 For women, the pain is even more acute, with 64% reporting that money is “the leading cause” of stress in their lives.2 How can you help them?
-To answer this question, companies are increasingly offering financial wellness training to employees.
+By offering financial wellness training to employees.

 What is financial wellness?

 A financial wellness program is a workplace benefit where companies provide employees training and support for managing their financial lives.
 The support can come in a variety of forms.
 Some companies choose to help through in-person or online financial workshops.
-Others use web-based tools that allow employees to self direct their own program.
-Alternatively, some companies facilitate one-on-one meetings between an employee and a financial representative.
-Financial wellness training is increasingly seen as a standard component of a competitive employee benefits package, with the percentage of employers offering financial wellness programs rising from only 20% in 2015 to over 80% by 2018.3
+Others use web-based tools that allow employees to self-direct their own program.
+Alternatively, some companies facilitate one-on-one meetings between an employee and a financial professional.
+Financial wellness training is increasingly seen as a standard component of a competitive employee benefits package, with 97% of employers feeling responsible for their employees’ financial wellness and 80% of employees agreeing, thinking employers do have a role in their financial well-being, according to Bank of America’s 2022 Workplace Benefits Study.3

 Financial wellness examples

 These programs address common money issues, such as helping people get a handle on debt.
-They can also support employees in setting up financial safety nets through tools like income protection insurance.
-In other cases, employees may want guidance in making a savings plan — for example, while 61 percent of workers overall are already saving for their child’s education, only 47 percent of single parents have been able to set money aside.4 Financial wellness programs can cover a range of issues and be tailored to an employee’s specific needs.
+They can also support employees in setting up financial confidence through tools like income protection insurance.
+In other cases, employees may want guidance in making a savings plan — for example, while 61% of workers overall are already saving for their child’s education, only 47% of single parents have been able to set money aside.4 Financial wellness programs can cover a range of issues and be tailored to an employee’s specific needs.

 Employees who worry about money are often distracted and less productive.
 In fact, one study found a financially stressed employee may spend up to three hours a week dealing with money issues.
 When someone is in this situation, they have a 7.5 percent decrease in productivity.5